 Time is money.
 When patients wait for beds or discharge instructions, your staff and space are tied up.

 Break down your patient journey and look for choke points.
 Is transport running behind?
 Are lab results slow to return?
 Fixing one gap could open the flow for everything else.
 The more efficient the movement, the less strain on every part of the system.
+This often depends on functional equipment, like reliable stretcher repairs, which directly supports measurable hospital cost reduction across departments.
+Improving throughput not only enhances care but also supports measurable hospital cost reduction across departments.

 Offer Extra Training and Development Opportunities